 At a Glance

-Riverside County Flood Control & Water Conservation District used/is using KISTERS Water Quality Information System to address this/these challenge(s).
+Riverside County Flood Control & Water Conservation District used/is using KISTERS Water Quality Management software to address this/these challenge(s).

-First, to ensure staff collect all mandatory and relevant data during each field visit, the District equipped personnel with mobile devices and a data collection mobile app.
-Logic & standardized responses in the app successfully navigate staff through nuances of each monitoring location.
+Before implementing KISTERS software, the District wanted to improve its own data collection process.
+To lessen the wide variety of requirements for each sampling site and ensure the collection of all mandatory and relevant data during each field visit, District staff were equipped with mobile devices and a data collection mobile app.
+Logic and standardized responses in the app successfully navigate staff through nuances of each monitoring location.
 In addition to options to attach images and videos, the app confirms sampling locations, reduces transcription errors and readily imports data into the data management system.
 (Refer to the 'Additional Attributes' screen capture in the image gallery.)

-Then, KISTERS’ Water Quality platform tracks a wide array of parameters and automates a significant part of the MS4 data workflow:
+After all field visit data are imported into KISTERS’ Water Quality platform, the District is enabled to track a wide array of parameters and automates a significant part of the MS4 data workflow:

 - District personnel are able to recover hours (or days) and reallocate time to other responsibilities.
 Automated alerts notify staff when their attention to more pressing issues is needed.

 - Assurance of data completeness & field data collection objectives is achieved with integrated KISTERS & Esri software, giving users option to use timeseries or GIS analytics suites.